placidmoon1/tanzania_ict_project/README.md

 Continuously:
 1. User inputs a potentially valid input via Arduino keypad
-2. The input would be parsed, and queried appropriately.
+2. When the key `D` is clicked, user input would be blocked and the previous entered input would be parsed, queried appropriately, and a value would be returned.
 3. The return value would be a `processCode`, which would be displayed in the Arduino LCD screen.

 ### LCD Display & `processCode`s